HomieApplication/Homie/README.md

 # Homie

 <img src="https://github.com/HomieApplication/Homie/blob/main/client/assets/icon.png" width="200"/>
 Homie is a mobile application for finding your future roommate or/and soulmate.
 It is dedicated for students who want to find a perfect person to share a room with in the future.
-Our app is the best platform for looking for other students' shared accommodation offers as well as for posting your own room-sharing proposal.
+Our app is perfect platform for looking for other students' shared accommodation offers as well as for posting your own room-sharing proposal.
 Thanks to Homie you can find a roommate that matches your hobbies and interests, and that you certainly will get along with.

 ## Contents
  - [Requirements](#req)